Noah-Huppert/role-bot/README.md

  The `./scripts/dev-entrypoint.sh` automates most of this process.

 # Configuration
 Environment variables are used to provide all configuration values.
-See the `EnvConfig` field `@envConfig` annotations in [`config.ts`](./src/config.ts) for names of associated environment variables.

 The `.env` file is expected to have configuration values.
 This file is ignored by Git as some values are secret.